Dredge operator, Kaiwhakamahi rou nui

 - to complete training courses and get the required ancillary certificates

-- to complete a training course and get a New Zealand Certificate in Domestic Maritime Operations (CIDMO) (Restricted Limits) (Level 4)
+- a New Zealand Certificate in Domestic Maritime Operations (CIDMO) (Restricted Limits) (Level 4)

 - to pass an oral examination and get a Skipper Restricted Limits (SRL) certificate of competency from Maritime New Zealand